Bang Niang Beach

 - Location: Turn at the sign saying ‘Rainbow Waterfall’ 10km north of Bang Niang (just after Le Meridien Khao Lak) and take another right one kilometre along the road

 This group of rocks and islands lies 90 minutes by speedboat off the coast of Phang-Nga, or eight or more hours by slow boat from Phuket.
 The area was declared a marine national park in 1982 and consequently remains largely undeveloped.
-Derived from the Malay term sembilan, meaning 'nine', Similan refers to the nine main islands in the group.
-Read More...
+Derived from the Malay term sembilan, meaning 'nine', Similan refers to the nine main islands Read More...

 Thai Muang National Park